 Fret not, as we, here at WePC, have done the hard work for you and morphed it into a digestible guide that takes all the stress out of making that all-important choice.

-Testing forms a big part of our vetting process and forms a central pillar of the top picks found in our best of guides.
-By doing the testing in house, we can formulate a hands-on take on how well a component performs and compare it side by side with competitor models.
+Testing forms a big part of our validation process and forms a central pillar of the top picks found in our best guides.
+By doing the testing in-house, we can formulate a hands-on take on how well a component performs and compare it side by side with competitor models.

-While testing, we look for our best performers based on performance in tests, features that will appeal to readers, and any benefits it may have over the competition.
+While testing, we look for our best performers based on performance in tests, features that will appeal to readers, and any benefits they may have over the competition.

 The overwhelming majority of the products we recommend here at WePC have undergone this strict vetting process, which includes factors such as quality, efficiency, design, performance, and, of course, price.

 By abiding by this strict process, we can produce the most accurate review of a product and determine whether it is worth the money.